Research.

 post-image

-Do macroeconomic expectations affect consumer decisions?
-Do individuals buy more durable goods when they expect higher inflation?
-Do they buy more tradable goods when they expect a devaluation?
-We provide evidence from a field experiment with 2,872 credit card customers.
+Do macroeconomic expectations influence consumer decisions?
+For example, do individuals purchase more durable goods when anticipating higher inflation, or more tradable goods when expecting a currency devaluation?
+We provide evidence from a field experiment involving around 3,000 credit card customers.

 pdf bib